system-zero/system-zero/data/docs/la.md

 # code blocks are delimited with braces '{}', and are mandatory

 # statements are separated with a semicolon or with a new line character,
-  and they can spawn to multiply lines
+  and they can spawn to multiply lines based on the context.

 # Conditionals: